Field Guide to the R Mixed Model Wilderness

 agency educational institution, 36 levels

-This is a rather large data set, and it requires quite a bit of computing power to analyze.
+This is a rather large data set (218,040 rows), and it requires quite a bit of computing power to analyze.
 Hence, the analysis was done locally, and the data set and model object were saved as a .RData file.
-Now let’s load this object into an R session.
+We will load this object into an R session for further exploration.

 load(here::here("data/salary_modeldata.RData"))